rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

   > Having a healthy test suite lowers the barrier to entry for a project.
   > A contributor can make improvements to the project and quickly check to see if they have broken it or changed any of its behavior.

-This all sounds great, but where do we even begin to kick off the process of writing a test suite?
+This all sounds great, but where do we even start the process writing a test suite?
-Let's start by seeing what constitutes a basic test function.
+Let's begin by seeing what constitutes a basic test function.
 <!-- #endregion -->

 <!-- #region -->